 Labs will be completed in a computer lab using SPSS statistical software.
 Labs may also include additional questions from the textbook or other sources.
-Labs must be typed and due dates will be given with the lab handout each week.
+Labs must be typed and follow the guidelines posted on Moodle.
 Students must be present in lab to be allowed to hand in the lab assignment unless the absence is excused.